News and Events

 Summer Session II: Mondays, Tuesdays, Thursdays 6:30–8:50pm

 This course will provide students with an understanding of complex environmental issues from a policy perspective.
-The course begins by surveying the origins of environmentalism.
-It will focus on federal and some state and international treaties and policies.
-Topics for analysis will include a survey of major environmental laws, environmental justice, risk, and recent cross-cutting issues.
-During the course, students will be introduced to some current and significant environmental issues.
+We begin by considering the broad origins of environmentalismin the U.S and then focus on federal and some state and international treaties and policies.
+We’ll survey major environmental laws, environmental justice, risk and recent cross-cutting issues.
+Finally, we’ll discuss current environmental issues ripped from the headlines, like fracking, lead in drinking water as in Flint, Michigan, and the Paris Climate Change Agreement.

 Learn more about Brandeis Summer School